 This can be prevented by taking the medication:

-If you have been taking the medication on a long-term basis or at high doses, do not stop taking it abruptly as it may lead to withdrawal symptoms such as increased sweating, increased heart rate, tremors, trouble sleeping, increased agitation, hallucinations, increased anxiety, nausea or vomiting, and in severe cases, medical emergencies such as fits.
+If you have been taking the medication on a long-term basis or at high doses, do not stop taking it abruptly as it may lead to withdrawal symptoms such as increased sweating, increased heart rate, tremors, trouble sleeping, increased agitation, hallucinations (hearing or seeing things that do not exist), increased anxiety, nausea or vomiting, and in severe cases, medical emergencies such as fits.

-If you wish to cut down, discuss with your doctor to come up with a discontinuation plan.
+If you wish to cut down, discuss with your doctor to come up with a plan to help you on this.
 It is often best to reduce the dose gradually over a few weeks.

 What are some common side effects of this medication?